Honey throughout History

 Honey was so significant to the Ancient Egyptians that it was sometimes used as currency and to pay taxes.

 The Egyptians practised beekeeping, and they depicted this in their pyramid hieroglyphs.
 Pots of honey were also discovered in the pyramids of Egypt, and despite being thousands of years old they are still edible!

 - In ancient Greece, honey was used to craft mead, a fermented honey beverage.
 As well as using it for its delicious flavour, they discovered the healing powers of honey.

 It was believed by many philosophers that by eating honey it would preserve one’s health and energy.
 Additionally, it was claimed by Hippocrates that honey would clean and heal wounds.

 - Years ago, as honeybees weren’t yet bought into New Zealand, the Māori people used the Mānuka tree (branches, leaves and bark) to help heal and fight infections.
-The tree holds antibacterial properties, similar to the honey, hence why Mānuka oil is considered to be so good for you.
+The tree holds antibacterial properties, similar to the honey, hence why Mānuka Essential Oil is considered to be so good for you.
 They applied ointment made from the tree to wounds, cuts, and sores.

 Therefore, even though honey wasn’t around at this time, the Mānuka tree’s power was well known by the Māori people.